pvrqualitasag/rvcetools/README.md

 devtools::install_github(repo = 'pvrqualitasag/rvcetools')
 ```

+## GitHub Repository
+The repository on GitHub is available at: https://github.com/pvrqualitasag/rvcetools

 ## Background
 One of the first steps in the development of a new genetic analysis routine for a new trait is the estimation of